 The impact of state taxes, net of federal benefit, and foreign income taxed at other than U.S. rates fluctuates year over year due to the changes in the mix of operating income and losses amongst the various states and foreign jurisdictions in which the Company operates.

-The components of the net deferred tax asset (liability) consist of the following as of May 31 (in thousands):
+The components of the net deferred tax asset consist of the following (in thousands):